- Find Information

 Use Library Quick Search to search for books and articles across many databases in a single search.

 How to Use Google Scholar Off CampusDue to recent changes made by Google, you'll need to do a one-time set-up for your account to access full-text articles available through UTSA Libraries.
-Click on this link for information that will walk you through the steps.
+Step by step instructions provided.

 - San Antonio History MatrixProfessor John F. Reynolds of the UTSA History Department has developed this San Antonio History Matrix, an annotated bibliography of English language books, articles, theses, and dissertations about San Antonio, to aid researchers in identifying resources on a variety of topics from different historical eras (1718-1968).
 Many of the cited sources are available at the UTSA Libraries.
 Look for a citation in Library Quick Search or ask your Librarian for help in locating an item.

 - The Seed of Texas: An Interactive Exploration of Bexar County HistoryInteractive modules using GIS technology to document the history of Bexar County, Texas.
 A collaborative project of Bexar County, through its Heritage & Parks and Information Technology Departments and The University of Texas at San Antonio